FabriZZio/fabrizzio.github.com/source/_posts/2012-11-01-monitoring-with-statsd-and-graphite.markdown

 StatsD's default flushInterval is set to 10 seconds.
 Depending on the type of applications you are monitoring, you might want to adjust this interval.
 We work with a 30 second interval.

-#### Graphite
+### Graphite
-Graphite is the backend into StatsD flushes its aggregated data every flushInterval.
-The flood of stats data can be controlled by using storage schemas.
+Graphite is the backend whereto StatsD flushes its aggregated data every flushInterval.
+The flood of monitoring data can be controlled by defining retention schemas.
 This way, you can have Graphite keep track of your data as granular as possible on short term, and have it aggregated for long term storage.

-##### Configuration
+#### Configuration
 The following `conf/storage-schemas.conf` detects stats named `stats.<anything>` and will store 30 second data for 6 hours, 1 minute data for 14 days and 10 minute data for 5 years:

     [stats]